elastic/apm-agent-nodejs/CONTRIBUTING.md

 2. Test your changes

     Run the test suite to make sure that nothing is broken.
+If you're adding new code or changing existing code, write some automated tests that exercise this code.
     See [testing](#testing) for details.

 3. Rebase your changes